randomman552/Game-Server-Loader/README.md

 ```

 ### Explanations
-* `default` - Arguments that are provided when running `start` command regardless of which mode is selected.
+* `default` - Arguments that are provided when running `start` command regardless of mode provided.
-* `unspecified` - Arguments that are provided when running `start` command if no match is found in the `mode map`.
+* `unspecified` - Arguments that are provided when running `start` command when no match found in `mode map`.
 * `update` - Command to be run in order to update the server installation.
-  * This command is run before the start command.
+  * This command runs before the `start` command.
 * `start` - The command to run to start the server.
-* `mode` - The mode to run of none is provided.
+* `mode` - Mode to launch with if none provided.
-* `mode map` - A map between modes and the arguments to provide when that mode is specified as the mode of the server.
+* `mode map` - A map between modes and the arguments to provide for the given mode.
     * If a match for `mode` is not found in this, the start command will be run with args defined in `unspecified`

 ## Running